BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-Part of the magic is that, unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
+Part of the magic is, unlike The Lord of the Rings, it's set in the real world, with a plot that's realistically possible (though unlikely).
 </p>

 <hr/>

 <p>
-Because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
+Because of the plausible realism, it's easy to slip into identifying with Sam Gribley.
 One can identify with his practical struggles against nature, his thoughtful alignment with nature, his cunning use of tools, and his exaltation to be so enmeshed in nature.
 </p>

 <p>
 In one scene, Sam is preparing to eat a rabbit caught by his pet falcon Frightful.
 He feels an intrinsic "pull" toward eating the liver.
-This is explained as a primal pull toward a source of vitamin C during the winter, when sources of it are scarce.
+This is explained as a pull toward vitamin C during the winter, when sources of it are scarce.
 </p>

 <blockquote>